 “Your application has been selected for review in a process called verification.
 You must submit to your school signed copies of certain financial documents.”

 Your financial aid will not be credited to your account until you submit all required documents and verification is completed.
 This process can take up to four weeks depending on the time of year.
 We recommend that you submit your documents as quickly as possible to allow time for review.
 The deadline for submitting all verification documents is the before the last day of the student’s semester of enrollment.

 Receiving Your Financial Aid

 The Student Accounts Office is responsible for crediting your financial aid to your student bill.
 Your financial aid is applied directly to institutional charges (tuition, fees, room and board).
-Any excess funds will be available to you within 14 days of the date the credit balance occurs.
-The Student Accounts Office will notify you when excess funds create a credit balance.
-The notice will be sent to your Montclair State email address.
-Any questions about billing or confirming registration, and not about financial aid, should be directed to them.
+After the Add/Drop period has ended, excess funds will be available to you within 14 days of the date the credit balance occurs.
+The Student Accounts Office will process these funds and send them to you via Direct Deposit or a check.
+Any questions about billing or confirming registration and not about financial aid, should be directed to Student Accounts.

 While the process of determining your financial aid eligibility is basically the same for all applicants, there is some flexibility for specific circumstances.
-If you think you have a special circumstance, please go to the Request for Review page.
+If you think you have a special circumstance, please go to the Special Circumstances/Unusual Circumstances page.